Personal

 Disputes that arise over the content of Wills or a family estate can be extremely stressful.
 Our team can help to resolve the problems and provide advice in relation to many contested probate matters.

-In terms of contested probate, we can provide legal assistance with:
+We can provide legal assistance with:

 • Claims under the Inheritance (Provision for Family and Dependants) Act 1975